-You can usually find me in a museum, at a coffee shop, or wandering the city by foot.
+You can usually find me in an art museum, at a coffee shop, or wandering the city by foot.
 I’m an introvert, but these places are where I feel most in sync with humanity.
-Art galleries and art history reveal to me the fundamentality of human expression across time and space, which in turn allows me to observe and experience the buzz of a café, the bustle of city streets with curiosity and intimacy.
+To elaborate in a philosophical sense, because I’m a huge fan of getting deep into exploring my “why”s: art galleries and art history reveal to me the fundamentality of human expression across time and space, which in turn allows me to observe and experience the buzz of a café, the bustle of city streets with curiosity and intimacy.

 This is how I work as a photographer.
 I love movement, naturalism, and authenticity.
 While we shoot together, I above all want to make you comfortable in front of the camera so you can be yourself.
 From there, I create compositions with gentle prompting and ideas from your own movements and manners.

 It is my goal as a photographer to show these intricacies that make you the unique work of art you are: a portrait of honesty, vulnerability, and strength that identifies both your individuality and your connection to a long history of humanity.

 That was a lot of flowery language, so let me zoom out and assure you that on top of all of that is a sarcastic, routine-loving but travel-hungry girl that consumes almost exclusively coffee, pasta and hummus.
 So here are some random facts about me.

 I firmly believe that choosing the right coffee mug is essential to setting the right mood for the day.
 I am also currently learning that a homemade latte served in a wine glass is the height of luxury.

 I grew up just outside of Baltimore, and it’s one of my favorite cities.
 Berger cookies and crabs and Camden Yards 4ever.